“The difference between the almost right word and the right word is really a large matter.

 -

-This service can be added onto any other editing service.
+This service can be added onto my editing package.
 It is not a stand-alone service.

-I charge a flat fee of $50 for each book you want me to read other than the one I am providing feedback on.
+I charge a flat fee of $50 for each book you want me to read other than the one I’m providing feedback on.
 I do not give feedback on any of these books.
-This service is purely to provide context for the book I am working on and enable me to view the story through a wider lens.
+This is purely to provide context for the book I am working on and enable me to view the story through a wider lens.

 Each book will extend the project’s deadline by one week.